0theinfinite/ascending/README.md

 Which factors/characteristics of school profile contribute to the prediction of intergenerational mobility?

 ### Overall Findings
--Notably, a higher proportion of Black students and students from low-income families are associated with lower mobility.
+- Notably, a higher proportion of Black students and students from low-income families are associated with lower mobility.
--negative ratings and availability of study resources also play a crucial role.
+- negative ratings and availability of study resources also play a crucial role.
 This finding aligns with broader research on systemic barriers to economic mobility faced by marginalized groups.
 - Our project indicates that race is a predominant determinant of intergenerational mobility, followed by the influence of income and educational resources.
 This effect remains robust across both county-level and commuting zone-level analyses.